Lake Urmia: Chemistry

 The main cations in the lake water include Na^{+}, K^{+}, Ca^{2+}, Li^{+} and Mg^{2+}, while Cl^{−}, SO, HCO are the main anions.
 The Na^{+} and Cl^{−} concentration is roughly four times the concentration of natural seawater.

 The lake is divided into north and south, separated by the Urmia Lake Bridge and its associated causeway, which was completed in 2008.
 The bridge provides only a 1.5 km gap in the embankment, allowing little exchange of water between the two sections.
 Due to drought and increased demands for agricultural water in the lake's basin, the salinity of the lake has risen to more than 300 g/L during recent years, and large areas of the lake bed have been desiccated.

 Ecology

-Palaeoecology

-On holidays people come to see Lake Urmia around the "Shahid Kalantari" highway that still has water.
-The 15 km highway was constructed by drying 85% of the boundary between the western and eastern sides of the lake.
-Construction of the highway has disconnected the northern and southern halves of the lake and has made natural and fundamental changes in the hydrodynamic and ecological characteristics of the lake region.

 Modern ecology

 Based on the latest checklists of biodiversity at Lake Urmia in 2014 and 2016, it is home to 62 species of archaebacteria and bacteria, 42 species of microfungi, 20 species of phytoplankton, 311 species of plants, five species of mollusca, 226 species of birds, 27 species of amphibians and reptiles and 24 species of mammals (47 fossils have been recorded in the area).

 Lake Urmia is an internationally registered protected area as both a UNESCO Biosphere Reserve and a Ramsar site.
 The Iranian Department of Environment has designated most of the lake as a national park.

 A recent drought has significantly decreased the annual amount of water the lake receives.
 This in turn has increased the salinity of the lake's water, reducing its viability as home to thousands of migratory birds, including flamingo populations.
 The salinity has particularly increased in the half of the lake north of the Urmia Lake Bridge.

 By virtue of its high salinity, the lake no longer sustains any fish species.
 Nonetheless, Urmia Lake is considered a significant natural habitat of Artemia, which serve as food source for the migratory birds such as flamingos.
 In early 2013, the then-head of the Iranian Artemia Research Center was quoted that Artemia urmiana had gone extinct due to the drastic increases in salinity.
 However this assessment has been contradicted, and another population of this species has recently been discovered in the Koyashskoye Salt Lake at the Crimean Peninsula.